amany9000/Weather-App/README.md

 # Weather-App
 Node-based weather app which takes a location (address or postal code) and provides its real-time weather statistics.
 Uses the Google Maps API for geolocation (retrieving latitude and Longitude).
-The Dark Sky Forecast API is used for retrieving the current weather statistics of the geolocation provided by the Google Maps API.
+The Dark Sky Forecast API is used for retrieving the current weather statistics of the geolocation provided by Google Maps API.

 Installation
 ===